melodyloveless/creativeCoding_fall2026/week1/coding_is.md

   - Navigate to and open the week1 folder.
   - Open the sketch.js file
   - Edit the elements in the array at top.
 Fill at least as many entries as there are now.
+  - Open your project’s readme.html file.
-  - Share a short description (a couple of sentences is fine) and your list of references in your project’s readme.html file.
+  - Share a short description (a couple of sentences is fine) and your list of references.
     - Add your description within the paragraph tags (```<p></p>```...```<p>Your description here</p>```).
     - For your references: you'll be working with different areas of the link tag (```<a></a>```).
 Add the url to your source within the href attribute (```href="http://example.com"```).
 Add the description in between the opening and closing tags (```<a>Name of reference here</a>```).
 - Bonus Goals: Explore color, change the font, add additional quotes to the array, etc. Try making it your own. (*How would you add more?*)